 This Commons Library briefing looks at EU law providing for the co-ordination of State Pension entitlement and the possible impact of BrexitJump to full report >>

 The UK State Pension is payable overseas but is only uprated if the pensioner is in an EEA country or one with which the UK has a reciprocal agreement requiring uprating.
-This is discussed in Library Briefing Paper SN-01457 Frozen Overseas Pensions (May 2016).
-The details of what is required under reciprocal agreements between the UK and other countries outside the EEA vary.
-Information is in DWP Decision Makers Guide, Volume 2: international subjects (para 070310 ff).
+For more detail, see Library Briefing Paper SN-01457 Frozen Overseas Pensions (May 2016) and DWP Decision Makers Guide, Volume 2: international subjects (para 070310 ff).

-The potential impact on private pensions is discussed in CBP-07629 Brexit – implications for pensions (August 2016).
+The potential impact on private pensions is discussed in CBP-07629 Brexit – implications for private pensions.

 Commons Briefing papers CBP-7894